 Julia Ott is associate professor of history at The New School.
 As a scholar, teacher, editor, and public intellectual, she seeks to advance critical histories of capitalism.
 At The New School, she serves as the Co-Director of the Robert L. Heilbroner Center for Capitalism Studies.
 Ott engages non-academic audiences as a member of Scholar’s Committee for the New York at its Core exhibit at the City Museum of New York.
 She is a Distinguished Lecturer for the Organization of American Historians, a consultant to documentary films, and writes for outlets like Public Books, The Nation, Dissent, and Public Seminar.
 Ott’s media appearances include BBC, NPR, and C-SPAN, while her work has been featured in The New York Times, Chinese National Television, Radio OpenSource, Majority Report with Sam Seder, and Who Makes the Cents?
 One of Ott’s favorite aspects of academic life is lending her support to other scholars and writers.
 She serves as Senior Editor of Public Seminar and as a Co-Editor of the book series “Studies in the History of U.S. Capitalism” published by Columbia University Press.
+Ott was recently awarded membership to the 2020 class of New American Fellows where she is one of fifteen scholars dedicated to enhancing conversations around the most pressing issues of the times.

 When Wall Street Met Main Street: the Quest for an Investors’ Democracy and the Emergence of the American Retail Investor, 1900-1930